bonsai-rx/bonsai-rx.github.io/_docs/03-editor.md

 ## Toolbox

-The `Toolbox` allows you to search for available Bonsai modules to place in the workflow.
+The `Toolbox` allows you to search for available Bonsai operators to place in the workflow.
 The listing is organized into five main categories:

 | Category                                     | Description                                           |
 | :------------------------------------------: | ----------------------------------------------------- |